FranBil/Identity-Hub/README.md

 In order to run the project, you can run:

-- Install the dependecies with: `npm install`.
+- Install the dependencies with: `npm install`.
 - Setup AWS credentials with: `aws sso login`.